ryanmitchellin/DermaVision-AI/README.md

 ```

 ### Requirements
-All requirements will be installed requirements.yml
+All requirements will be installed requirements.txt
 - Python 3.8+
 - VSCode
 - Required packages: